ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-(e.g. radio link layer noise), queues along the network path, the receiver's delayed ack strategy, ack aggregation, etc. Thus to filter out these effects BBR uses a min filter: BBR estimates BBR.min_rtt using the minimum recent RTT sample seen by the connection over that past MinRTTFilterLen seconds.
+(e.g. radio link layer noise), queues along the network path, the receiver's delayed ack strategy, ack aggregation, etc. Thus to filter out these effects BBR uses a min filter: BBR estimates BBR.min_rtt using the minimum recent RTT sample seen by the connection over that past BBR.MinRTTFilterLen seconds.
 (Many of the same network effects that can decrease delivery rate measurements can increase RTT samples, which is why BBR's min-filtering approach for RTTs is the complement of its max-filtering approach for delivery rates.)

-The length of the BBR.min_rtt min filter window is MinRTTFilterLen = 10 secs.
+The length of the BBR.min_rtt min filter window is BBR.MinRTTFilterLen = 10 secs.
 This is driven by trade-offs among several considerations:

-* The MinRTTFilterLen is longer than ProbeRTTInterval, so that it covers an entire ProbeRTT cycle (see the "ProbeRTT" section below).
-This helps ensure that the window can contain RTT samples that are the result of data transmitted with inflight below the estimated BDP of the flow.
+* The BBR.MinRTTFilterLen is longer than BBR.ProbeRTTInterval, so that it covers an entire ProbeRTT cycle (see the "ProbeRTT" section below).
+This helps ensure that the window can contain RTT samples that are the result of data transmitted with C.inflight below the estimated BDP of the flow.
 Such RTT samples are important for helping to reveal the path's underlying two-way propagation delay even when the aforementioned "noise" effects can often obscure it.

-* The MinRTTFilterLen aims to be long enough to avoid needing to reduce in-flight data and throughput often.
+* The BBR.MinRTTFilterLen aims to be long enough to avoid needing to reduce in-flight data and throughput often.
 Measuring two-way propagation delay requires in-flight data to be at or below the BDP, which risks  some amount of underutilization, so BBR uses a filter window long enough that such underutilization events can be rare.

-* The MinRTTFilterLen aims to be long enough that many applications have a "natural" moment of silence or low utilization that can reduce in-flight data below the BDP and naturally serve to refresh the BBR.min_rtt, without requiring BBR to force an artificial reduction in in-flight data.
+* The BBR.MinRTTFilterLen aims to be long enough that many applications have a "natural" moment of silence or low utilization that can reduce in-flight data below the BDP and naturally serve to refresh the BBR.min_rtt, without requiring BBR to force an artificial reduction in in-flight data.
 This applies to many popular applications, including Web, RPC, or chunked audio/video traffic.

-* The MinRTTFilterLen aims to be short enough to respond in a timely manner to real increases in the two-way propagation delay of the path, e.g. due to route changes, which are expected to typically happen on longer time scales.
+* The BBR.MinRTTFilterLen aims to be short enough to respond in a timely manner to real increases in the two-way propagation delay of the path, e.g. due to route changes, which are expected to typically happen on longer time scales.